 The potential problem of a big number of Chinese workers and other civilian people entry started to arise with the visit of the Chinese Deputy Prime Minister Liu Yandong attending the bilateral meeting held at the Campus of Indonesia University in Depok on May 27, 2015.
 A memorandum of an understanding was signed, where both countries agreed to exchange 10 million people in 2020 with the aim to have close cooperation in politics, economics, trading and humanism.

-Rumor said that since then thousands of Chinese workers have arrived here, many of whom were in the postures of highly trained solders, to be employed in projects financed by Government of China.
-Prof. Yusril Izha Mahendra was quoted as saying that the existence of such big number of Chinese workers will certainly cause social, politics and economy problems.
+Rumor said that since then thousands of Chinese workers have arrived here, many of whom were in the postures of highly trained soldiers, to be employed in projects financed by Government of China.
+Prof. Yusril Izha Mahendra was quoted as saying that the existence of such a big number of Chinese workers will certainly cause social, politics and economic problems.
 Prof. Yusril was absolutely right and we must share his anxiety towards the current situation in Indonesia today.

-Though the government has announced that the issue was just a rumor, one thing is clear: thousands or could be millions of Chinese workers, hopefully they are not disguised highly trained soldiers, have arrived here, legally or illegally.
-Don’t forget that silent activities towards the revival of Indonesian Communist Party (PKI) are rising before our very eyes who most people are unbelievably laughing on it.
+Though the government has announced that the issue was just a rumor, one thing is clear: thousands or could be millions of Chinese workers, hopefully, they are not disguised highly trained soldiers, have arrived here, legally or illegally.
+Don’t forget those silent activities towards the revival of Indonesian Communist Party (PKI) are rising before our very eyes who most people are unbelievably laughing on it.

-Majority of people believe that communist was already dead and fearing about its revival is just like seeing ghost in the midday.
-Notwithstanding, what has taken place in Tibet might happen here in Indonesia under the similar scenario.
-The people’s anxiety should also be the government’s anxiety.
+Majority of people believe that communism was already dead and fearing about its revival is just like seeing a ghost in the midday.
+Notwithstanding, what has taken place in Tibet might happen here in Indonesia under a similar scenario.
+People’s anxiety should also be the government’s anxiety.
 Therefore, we need to raise our voice as loud as we can, before this theory of silent hostile take-over will turn out into a nightmare.